Master of Science in Oral Sciences

 - OSCI 560 – Structure, Organization and Regulation of Dental Healthcare and Research (4 credit hours)

-- OSCI 561 – Molecular Basis of Oral Diseases and Relationship to Systemic Health (4 credit hours)
+- OSCI 561 – Molecular Basis of Oral Disease (4 credit hours)

 - OSCI 563 – Wound Healing and Regenerative Sciences (4 credit hours)